Awezkhan0/Azure-Two-Tier-Network-Lab/README-skeleton.md

 ## Problems I Hit and How I Fixed Them

-> ✏️ This is the most important section — be honest, explain what went wrong in your own words.
-> Don't worry about sounding perfect.
-"I kept getting quota errors because..." is great.

 ### Problem 1 — VM sizes unavailable
 **What happened:** When trying to deploy VMs, all B-series sizes (B1s, B1ms, B2s) showed as unavailable or hit quota limits.